-A third explanation is that smartphones are used on the go, when people don’t have time to shop.
-But if people weren’t shopping on mobile at all, there would be no web traffic from smartphones to commerce sites.
-But according to Statista, 52.2% of all traffic to major websites comes from mobile phones.
-Also, people’s usage patterns would indicate that “on the go” is not even close to the only time when people are using their smart devices. entirely.
+A third explanation is that smartphones are used “on the go,” when people don’t have time to shop.
+But if people weren’t shopping on mobile at all, there would be no web traffic from smartphones to ecommerce sites.

+And yet, according to Statista, 52.2% of all traffic to major websites comes from mobile phones.
+Also, people’s usage patterns indicate that “on the go” isn’t the only time when people use their devices.

 Let’s talk about why these things happen and what can be done to fix them.

 In contrast, the smaller screens of mobile devices make it impossible to display the same supporting information all at once.
-It’s harder for users to make product comparisons, supplemental information is often missing or hidden, and filtering tools are often limited.
+It’s harder for users to make product comparisons, supplemental information is often missing or hidden, and filtering tools are limited.

-In user tests, we find it’s common for people to get partway through the purchasing process on a smartphone, and then stop and say they’ll make the final purchase on a personal computer, where more information is available.
+As a result, users sometimes feel that they’re not getting enough information to complete a purchase.
+In user tests, it’s common for people to get partway through the purchasing process on a smartphone, then stop and say they’ll make the final purchase on desktop, where more information is available.